 This I2C slave module supports 7-bit device addressing format.
-The 8th bit is a read/write bit and "0" indicates a read transaction and a "1" indicates a write transaction.
+The 8th bit is a read/write bit and "1" indicates a read transaction and a "0" indicates a write transaction.
 The register addresses are 8-bits long with an address range of 0 to 255 (00h to FFh).
 Auto address incrementing is supported which allows data to be transferred to contiguous addresses without the need to write each address beyond the first address.
 Since the maximum register address value is 255, the address will roll from 255 back to 0 when auto address incrementing is used.
 Obviously, auto address incrementing should only be used for writing to contiguous addresses.
 The data format is 16-bit (two bytes) with the most significant byte being transferred first.
+For a read operation, the starting register address must be written first.
+If that is omitted, reading will start from the last address in the auto-increment counter of the device, which has a startup default of 0x00.

 Figure 31.
-Parallel signaling format
+Parallel data byte format, write operation

 Figure 32.
-Parallel data byte format
+Parallel data byte format, read operation